THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 The possibilities for ways to save are endless.

-This is fun game I started doing when money was super tight after I bought my first house.
+This fun game is one I started doing when money was super tight after I bought my first house.

 One day after grocery shopping, I noticed at the end of the receipt it told me how much I saved in large font.

-I guess they wanted me to focus on this number instead of what I actually spent so I would have a good feeling about the store.
+They wanted me to focus on this number instead of what I spent so I would feel good about the store.

 After I put my groceries away, I sat down and made the transfer.